Makatea: History

+In early 2022, the French Polynesian government was reported to have agreed to a further study of Makatea atoll in response to an application by a New Zealand company seeking to resume phosphate mining.

 In February 1956 the United States submarine Caiman en route from Tahiti to Nuka Hiva in the Marquesas encountered the MV Nasarada, under Capt Oto Orbeck, in distress several miles from Makatea at about 05:00hrs.
 The vessel had nine persons and six pigs on board.
 Unable to repair the engine, USS Caiman towed the Nasarada to Pearl Harbor, and subsequently requested permission to enter the harbor at Makatea.
 Permission was denied by the French.
 The submarine towed the Nasarada to the harbor entrance and proceeded on to the Marquesas.

 Administration and demography

 Makatea Island forms a commune associée of Rangiroa commune with 93 inhabitants (2002 census).
 The main village is called Moumu.
 The islanders live off agriculture, culture of copra, some fishing and the trade of coconut crabs.

 Wildlife

-Makatea is the only home to endemic birds, the Polynesian imperial pigeon, Ducula aurorae aurorae, (status Endangered), and the Makatea fruit dove (status Vulnerable), and formerly a range of endodontid land snails.
+Makatea is the only home to endemic birds, the Polynesian imperial pigeon, Ducula aurorae aurorae (status Endangered), and the Makatea fruit dove (status Vulnerable), and formerly a range of endodontid land snails.